January 17, 2020

 #3.1.
 Inspect the website’s source code

-Open a website, do the right-click somewhere on a background and choose View page source.
+Open a website, do the right-click somewhere on the background and choose View page source.
 The name of this option and its location may look different on different browsers.

 Then start looking for a code that contains “GTM-“.
 If the website has indeed Google Tag Manager installed, you should find it.
 Psst… Browser’s Find feature (CTRL + F or CMD + F) works wonders here.